Atyrau: Climate

 Atyrau's climate is semi-arid (Köppen climate classification BSk), just shy of being classified as arid (Köppen climate classification BWk), with hot summers and cold winters.
 Precipitation is low throughout the year.
 Snow is common, though light in winter.
-The lowest temperature on record is -37.9 °C, recorded in 1909, and the highest temperature is 44.6 °C, recorded in 1984.
+The lowest temperature on record is -37.9 °C, recorded in 1909, and the highest temperature is 44.6 °C, recorded in August 1940.
 It is much more continental than areas further west on the European continent, with summers characterized by temperatures averaging 33 C and lack of precipitation, resembling continental hot-summer mediterranean climates, and subarctic winters with little snow but with chilling temperatures.
 These vast temperature swings are more comparable to Siberia and the North American plains.

+The unofficial record high temperature is 50 °C (122 °F) on 4 July 1911, which would be the highest temperature recorded in Kazakhstan.

 Industry

 Oil industry

 The third biggest refinery in Kazakhstan is located in Atyrau.
-Atyrau Refinery is operated by KazMunayGas and has a capacity of 16,600 m³/day (2012).
+Atyrau Refinery is operated by KazMunayGas and has a capacity of 16,600 m3/day (2012).
 A deep oil refining complex is under construction which is the final stage of complete reconstruction of Atyrau Oil Refinery.
 This project is designed to process 2.4 million tons/year of raw materials (oil and vacuum gas oil).
 The project will increase the depth of the oil processing at the refinery by 2016 to 85%.
 The volume of oil refining will reach 5.5 million tons per year.

 Atyrau is located near Tengiz field, which is operated in part by Chevron.
 Most families of Chevron employees live in Dostyk village, a compound that includes housing, recreational facilities, and an international school.
 Atyrau also has expatriate populations working for Agip, ExxonMobil, Royal Dutch Shell, and ConocoPhillips.

+Environmental problems

+As a result of the oil industry, the air in the city is polluted with toxic hydrogen sulfide gas.
+The air in the city was found to regularly exceed the maximum permissible concentration and constantly had a 'rotten eggs' smell.

 Education

-There are three major institutions of higher education in Atyrau (all state-owned): Atyrau Institute of Engineering and Humanities, Atyrau Institute of Oil and Gas, and Atyrau State University.
+There are three major institutions of higher education in Atyrau (all state-owned): Atyrau Institute of Engineering and Humanities, Atyrau University of Oil and Gas named after Safi Utebayev, and Atyrau University named after Khalel Dosmukhamedov.